 Have you watched any reality shows which involve singing, dancing, or any other stage performance?
 If you have, you must have seen contestants making a fool out of themselves on the stage.
 If you haven’t watched a TV show, you might have witnessed an example in school, college or a local event.

 “How do they muster the guts to go on stage when they’re that bad?” you ask yourself, laughing.
-The problem is, such people are ignorant about bad they are.
+The problem is, such people are unaware bad they are.
 They are at their early stages of the graph shown earlier.
-They are high on confidence and low on ability.
+They are high on confidence and low on skills.

 2. Self-evaluation of your expertise

+Let’s do a quick test.
 What do you do for a living?
-You might be into sales, IT, management, finance, or human resource.
+You might be pursuing a career in sales, IT, management, finance, or human resource.
 Do you consider yourself below average, average, or above average in your expertise?

 Most people consider themselves above average.
-In reality, those who fall under the below-average bracket are the ones who believe that their skills are above average.
-Despite knowing the effect, I would still rate myself above average.
+In reality, those who’re below-average bracket are the ones who believe their skills are above average.
+You know what’s funny?
+Despite writing this article, I would still rate myself above average.
 You and I have a McArthur Wheeler within ourselves.

 3. An employee believing he will be a fantastic manager

 An employee who has never been a manager considers the role easy.
-“How hard can leading people be?” you wonder.
+“How hard can leading people be?” they wonder.

-Unless you dive into leadership, you will have no idea about the challenges involved.
-It takes learning and practice, just like any other skill.
-The only difference is, you need to put in years of training and commit many mistakes before you get it right.
+Unless you dive into leadership, you will have no idea what challenges are involved.
+Leading people takes learning and practice, just like any other skill.
+You need to put in years of training and commit many mistakes before you get it right.

-Far too many employees take up leadership only to flatline in their career or get labeled as a jerk by the team members under them.
+Far too many employees take up leadership only to flatline in their career or get labeled as a jerk by their team members.

 4. Conspiracy theory believers

-Whenever a significant incident occurs around the globe, some conspiracy theory pops up.
+Whenever a significant incident occurs around the globe, a conspiracy theory has to pop up.
 You can take the examples of the 1969 moon landings, the 9/11 terror attack, or the death of a celebrity.

 The people who know little about the real facts are the ones who strongly defend the conspiracy theory.
-Besides, due to the gullibility of the general public and the spiciness of the story, the news spreads like a forest fire.
+Due to the gullibility of the general public and the spiciness of the story, the news spreads like a forest fire.

 For example, Russia was keen on getting a man on the moon before the US.
 If the landings were fake, the Russian scientists would be the first people to cite proof.
 Yet, not one reputed space scientist challenged the landings.